 Originally released as a five-part series, Dr. Barbara Martin’s comprehensive work on important teaching practices that can improve the quality of a training course are combined here in one complete report.
 Whether you’re an educator or a student, you’ll find Good Teaching Matters useful in your work.
 December 2010

-Solar Energy Education and Training Best Practices: The Series is a compendium of national best practices for instructors in solar training, education and workforce development.
+The Solar Energy Education and Training Best Practices series is a compendium of national best practices for instructors in solar training, education and workforce development.
 This seven-part series, in web-based and PDF versions, were written by leading experts in the solar industry and education fields.
 These Best Practices give educators the right tools to develop and implement quality-training programs and prepare students with indispensable skills to enter the solar workforce.

 #1: Becoming an Effective Teacher details teaching and learning strategies that promote effective instruction.